MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_8.0-performance-tuning-for-web-servers.md

-Another factor to consider is that if the site does use a lot of memory, then the suspension process itself takes a toll, because the computer has to write the data used by the Worker Process to disk.
-If the WP is using a large chunk of memory, then suspending it might be more expensive than the cost of having to wait for it to start back up.
+Another factor to consider is that if the site does use a lot of memory, then the suspension process itself takes a toll, because the computer has to write the data used by the worker process to disk.
+If the worker process is using a large chunk of memory, then suspending it might be more expensive than the cost of having to wait for it to start back up.

-To make the best of the site suspension feature, you need to review your sites, and decide which should be suspended, which should be terminated, and which should be active indefinitely.
+To make the best of the worker process suspension feature, you need to review your sites in each application pool, and decide which should be suspended, which should be terminated, and which should be active indefinitely.
 For each action and each site, you need to figure out the ideal time-out period.

 Ideally, the sites that you will configure for suspension or termination are those that have visitors every day, but not enough to warrant keeping it active all the time.
 These are usually sites with around 20 unique visitors a day or less.
 You can analyze the traffic patterns using the site’s log files and calculate the average daily traffic.